JosePedroDias/oxy/README.md

 # feature set, implemented as plugins:

-* replace URL by other URL  (replaceWithUrl)
+* replace URL with other URL  (replaceWithUrl)
-* replace URL by local file (replaceWithFile)
+* replace URL with local file (replaceWithFile)

 # notes

-* this proxy doesn't handle HTTPS requests. if you have a simple solution for this I'd love to hear it.
+This proxy doesn't handle HTTPS requests.
+If you have a simple solution for this I'd love to hear it.